JulioOrtiz46/Project_1/README.md

 # Project_1
-This is a car customization project, this porject is a car customization project in this project you can: customize a vehicle of your choosing
+This is a car customization project in this project you can: customize a vehicle of your choosing
 Works with 3 MongoDB collections and python